 \section{Introduction}

-\textbf{Pre-training with self-supervision} forms the foundation of frontier models, allowing them to learn \textit{meaningful representations} on vast amounts of unlabeled data.
-This paradigm has proven to be effective for text~\cite{devlin2019bert, brown2020language}, 2D image~\cite{oquab2023dinov2, he2022masked} and video~\cite{tong2022videomae, assran2025v} domains, where large models manage to capture language semantics, visual concepts, and temporal dynamics.
-However, we argue that one essential component is still missing -- \textbf{learning 3D-aware representations from unlabeled multi-view images}, as 3D spatial understanding is fundamental for perceiving and interacting with the 3D physical world we live in.
-Yet, current 3D Vision models mostly rely on a different route: \textit{fully-supervised learning} using 3D pseudo-labels estimated by COLMAP~\cite{schonberger2016structure}, which is inherently inefficient, imperfect, and ultimately unscalable.
+\textbf{Pre-training with self-supervision} forms the foundation of frontier models, enabling them to learn \textit{meaningful representations} from vast amounts of unlabeled data.
+This paradigm has proven effective for text~\cite{devlin2019bert, brown2020language}, 2D images~\cite{oquab2023dinov2, he2022masked}, and video~\cite{tong2022videomae, assran2025v}, where large models capture language semantics, visual concepts, and temporal dynamics.
+However, we argue that one essential component is still missing -- \textbf{learning 3D-aware representations from unlabeled multi-view images} -- as 3D spatial understanding is fundamental for perceiving and interacting with the physical world.
+Yet current 3D vision models mostly follow a different route: \textit{fully supervised learning} using 3D pseudo-labels estimated by SfM systems (\eg, COLMAP~\cite{schonberger2016structure}), which is inherently inefficient, imperfect, and ultimately unscalable.
 To move forward, we need a self-supervised pre-training framework that can learn 3D-aware representations from abundant raw visual observations.